chrstphrknwtn/Hypertext/README.md

 # Hypertext

-A Swift library for writing HTML with a declarative, SwiftUI-like syntax.
+A Swift library for writing HTML in a declarative, SwiftUI-like syntax.

 If you know HTML, you know Hypertext.

 ## Goals

-- Simple API for effortless HTML authoring
+- Simple API
-- Long-term API stability
+- Effortless authoring
 - Zero dependencies

 ## Non-goals

 - HTML validation
+- CSS awareness

 ## Installation